VVsmileyx/MetaGO/README.md

-# Welcome to use GOES:Group specific Oligonucleotide analysis for Metagenomic samples
+# Welcome to use MetaGO:Group specific Oligonucleotide analysis for Metagenomic samples

-  GOES is a pipeline developed to identify group-specific sequences between two groups of high throughput sequencing samples with long k-mer (generally k=30-40) features.
+  MetaGo is a pipeline developed to identify group-specific sequences between two groups of high throughput sequencing samples with long k-mer (generally k=30-40) features.
 The group-specific here means being present or rich in one group but absent or scarce in another group.
-GOES is taxonomy-free and only on the frequency of k-mers.
+MetaGo is taxonomy-free and only on the frequency of k-mers.

-  GOES was developed with Python and implemented on Apache Spark under Unix and Linux platform, which can be run on HDFS of Hadoop or on a stand-alone multi-core server in parallel.
+  MetaGo was developed with Python and implemented on Apache Spark under Unix and Linux platform, which can be run on HDFS of Hadoop or on a stand-alone multi-core server in parallel.

-  The detail description of GOES’s framework is provided [here](https://github.com/VVsmileyx/GOES/blob/master/README.md#the-detail-description-of-goess-framework).
+  The detail description of MetaGO’s framework is provided [here](https://github.com/VVsmileyx/MetaGo/blob/master/README.md#the-detail-description-of-goess-framework).

-  The installing and running manual of GOES is [here](https://github.com/VVsmileyx/GOES/blob/master/README.md#the-installing-and-running-manual-of-goes).
+  The installing and running manual of MetaGO is [here](https://github.com/VVsmileyx/GOES/blob/master/README.md#the-installing-and-running-manual-of-goes).

 ## Version Release Notes
  - Version 1.0
-   1.This is the first version of GOES pipeline. ([Source code Download](https://github.com/VVsmileyx/GOES/raw/master/GOES_SourceCode.zip))
+   1.This is the first version of MetaGo pipeline. ([Source code Download](https://github.com/VVsmileyx/GOES/raw/master/GOES_SourceCode.zip))
-   2.An demo of GOES is [here](https://github.com/VVsmileyx/GOES/blob/master/README.md#the-demo-of-goes-on-testing-dataset).
+   2.An demo of MetaGO is [here](https://github.com/VVsmileyx/GOES/blob/master/README.md#the-demo-of-goes-on-testing-dataset).

 ## Development Team
   The whole source code was developed by Ying Wang's group, Automation Department, Xiamen University, P.R.China.
 All the suggestions and questions are welcome to wangying AT xmu.edu.cn.

-## 1  The description of GOES’s framework
+## 1  The description of MetaGO’s framework
 ![](https://github.com/VVsmileyx/Results-and-figures/blob/master/figure1.jpg)
 The figure shows the profile of the computational framework, which includes following three modules.
 1) Building feature vector of each sample.
 For each metagenomic sequencing data, the feature vector is composed of the number of occurrence for each k-mer through all the reads.
 2) Feature preprocessing.
 After preprocessing and normalization, the union matrix is integrated on the feature vectors across the training samples.
 The high-sparse features obviously have no contribution to separate the groups are filtered out.
 3) Identify group-specific features.
 The logical and numerical features are filtered and selected with discriminating power.